 Are there disabled parking areas and facilities?

-There are accessible parking spaces located in all car parks off Clow Street and King Street, including the multi-level car park where lift and ramp access is available.
+There are accessible parking spaces located in all car parks off Clow Street and King Street, including the multi-level car park where ramp access is available.
 Our lift is currently being upgraded.
 The 13 accessible parking spaces are free providing the correct sticker is displayed.
 Accessible toilets are also available for visitors.

 Where is the nearest train station to the Market?